-After 16 hours of research evaluating 100 products, we picked KONA French Press as the Best Overall French Press Coffee Maker.
+After 16 hours of research evaluating 100 products, we picked KONA French Press as our top choice.

 If you really like your coffee – if it’s more than a way to get through the morning – then you really want a French coffee press.
 Truly.
 You may even have an old Bodum coffee maker lying around in the garage amongst unused camping equipment.

 These days, you have a few more options for making coffee, but a French press still makes an amazing brew.
 And, you’ll want to take a look at these options.
 After all, we spent a week combing through the best pour over coffee options on the market.

 Where’s the Aeropress?

 Well, there’s actually a difference between the Aeropress and the French press methods of brewing coffee.
 It’s quite technical, but you can always check out this article if you really want to know more.
 (Incidentally, you’ll also find our top Fave recommended by the pros that wrote the piece.)